 While this is no rocket science, but the first thing you need to focus on to attract customers is advertising your outlet.
 This could be done by either distributing pamphlets or putting up posters and billboards in and around the market where your outlet is located.

 b) Run Contests

 Another great way of promoting your franchise is coming up with quirky contests.
-You could organise different contests at your outlet and publicise it on social media sites to increase customer engagement with your franchise.
+You could organize different contests at your outlet and publicize them on social media sites to increase customer engagement with your franchise.

 c) Try Giveaways